Darcyddx/Active-Vision/Documentation/Scrum/May/13_May.md

 ## What am I doing next?

 - try to find out the resolution of the crash problem when court model run on Android

+### Xi Ding

+## What have I done?

+- explore methods on court detection

+## What am I doing next?

+- train different models on court dataset to test which one is better